box/developer.box.com/guides/applications/select.md

 <CTA to="g://applications/custom-skills">

-Learn more about Custom Skill Apps
+Learn more about Custom Skills

 </CTA>